-The Bachelor of Engineering in Information and Communications Technology (Software Engineering) degree is a four-year direct honours degree programme.
+The Bachelor of Engineering with Honours in Information and Communications Technology majoring in Software Engineering is a four-year direct honours degree programme.

 With the prevalence of Infocomm Technologies (ICT) across all industry sectors including finance, hospitality, manufacturing and healthcare, proper software engineering is critical to support the daily operations of many organisations.
 Software engineering covers the design, development, operation, analysis, maintenance and management of software in a holistic and systematic manner.